Do Names Echo Semantics? A Large-Scale Study of Identifiers Used in C++'s Named Casts: Evaluation

 The problems have been solved by refactoring the ownership model and making the \lstinline*BackingStore* to own the shared pointers {[}\citeauthor{backingData} \citeyear{backingData}; \citeauthor{backingData_commit} \citeyear{backingData_commit}{]}.
 The previous implementation required each component to delete its shared pointer instance through the method \lstinline*BackingStoreDeleter*.
 The new version of the \lstinline*BackingStore* class counts the shared pointers references and if the count reaches zero, then the \lstinline*BackingStore* will delete the pointer.
 The named cast operation, along with the function \lstinline*BackingStoreDeleter*, was removed in the new implementation {[}\citeauthor{backingData_commit} \citeyear{backingData_commit}{]}.
 While the named cast operation was not directly causing the bugs, we can definitely say that it added complexity to the code by asking each component to delete its shared pointer instance, and eventually the code led to bugs.
-Our approach identified this case because the \emph{source} and \emph{destination} identifiers (\lstinline*info* and \lstinline*bs_indirection*) are different.
-We can notice there is a semantic relation between the identifiers since \lstinline*info* refers to the data and \lstinline*bs_indirection* refers to backing store pointer which is the copy of the data.
-If a semantic perspective would be considered, it is likely that this case would not have been identified.
+Even though the \emph{source} and \emph{destination} identifiers (\lstinline*info* and \lstinline*bs_indirection*) are different, we can notice there is a semantic relation between the identifiers and they are precise for the context. \lstinline*info* refers to the data and \lstinline*bs_indirection* refers to backing store pointer which is the copy of the data.
+If a semantic perspective were to be considered, it is likely that this case would not have been identified. \\